By: John P. Conley on Sep 7, 2019

 Bitcoin, Ethereum, and most other blockchains, use peer-to-peer gossip networks to communicate user transactions, distribute newly mined blocks, and transmit other message traffic between nodes.
 In the case of Bitcoin, for example, users find the IP address of a node and send it a transaction request.
 This request is then broadcast to a group of peer nodes known to the receiving node, and from there, it spreads out to the rest of the nodes on the network.
 This is called a “gossip network” since communications are passed from node to node until they are known by the whole of the network.
 As a result, messages may be repeatedly sent to peers who have already received them from other peers.
 The time it takes a message to find a path to all members of the network is random and can be non-trivial.
 Delays in communicating newly mined blocks, for example, is one of the reasons that Bitcoin experiences forks.8

 Geeq uses a hub and spoke instead of a gossip network structure.
 Hub and spoke is more efficient than a gossip network since it transmits the minimal set of messages possible and allows them to reach the entire network more quickly.
 Each node serves as a hub for one block and then passes the job to the next node in line.
-For example, a nine node network with node number eight serving as the hub would look like the following:
+For example, a nine node network with node number nine serving as the hub would look like the following:

 - The Geeq ecosystem has no master-chain nor any central point of failure.

 - Geeq is a permissionless, public blockchain platform validated by anonymous nodes that can join or leave any given validation network at will.